opengisch/QField-docs/documentation/get-started/sponsor.en.md

 ## Crowdfundings

 You can be part of an exciting opportunity of something truly impactful!
 We believe that positive change starts with a collective effort, and we are inviting you to join us on this inspiring journey.
-To turn our vision into reality, we need your support through crowdfunding.
-Your contribution will help us reach our funding goal and play a crucial role.
+To turn this vision into reality, we need your support through crowdfunding.
+Your contribution plays a crucial role in reaching the funding goal and making QField even better.

-Please visit our crowdfunding page [Crowdfunding](https://www.opengis.ch/category/crowdfunding/)
+Please visit our [Crowdfunding](https://www.opengis.ch/category/crowdfunding/) page.

 ## Feature sponsoring
 You probably have plenty of ideas for nice features that are not implemented yet.
 Please [contact us](https://opengis.ch/#contact) to discuss the best approach to integrate this idea into QField or to create your own custom app.